bkis/pudel/README.md

 - Edit the config.php file and insert the database's credentials (read comments!)
 - __If you want to use the optional admin interface__ (to view and delete any polls without owning the poll) you have to set this in the config.php, too!
 If you do so, please secure the 'admin'-directory, so it cannot be accessed without a password!
 If you run Sprudel on an Apache webserver, you CAN use the '\_template'-files in this directory and change them to you needs.
 Please read about how to secure a directory on your web server before using the admin interface!
 - Upload the sprudel-directory to your server (root-directory or somewhere else)
-- Access the admin/install.php through your browser (e.g. domain.com/sprudel/admin/install.php)
+- Access the install.php through your browser (e.g. domain.com/sprudel/install.php)
 - If everything is fine, Sprudel will tell you so.
-- Delete the admin/install.php from your server
+- Delete the install.php from your server
 - If you are using the admin interface, create .htaccess and .htpasswd file in admin/ to secure the access.
 - Enjoy